ElisDN/purify-text-behavior/README.md

 HTML Purifier & Markdown Behavior for Yii
 ===
-Contains Markdown parser and HTML Purifier for Yii ActiveRecord models.
+Contains methods for Markdown parser and HTML Purifier for Yii ActiveRecord models.

 HTML Purifier and Markdown parser very powerfull, but very slow.
 We can use two fields in database (for sourse text and for processed text) and process content before saving of model.